Joystream/communications/blog/announcing-rome/README.md

 #### Preview

-Our next testnet, Rome, will revolve around a flexible, adaptable and user friendly Content Directory!
+Rome - our next testnet, will revolve around a dynamic, flexible and user friendly content directory!

 #### Social media card cover